maRT1gaS/cloudflare-docs/content/1.1.1.1/faq.md

 This specialized server is called a DNS recursive resolver.
 The resolver’s job is to find the address for a given name, like `2400:cb00:2048:1::c629:d7a2` for `cloudflare.com`, and return it to the computer that asked for it.

 Computers are configured to talk to specific DNS resolvers, identified by IP address.
-Usually the configuration is managed by your ISP (like Comcast or AT&T) if you’re on your home or wireless Internet, and by your network administrator if you’re connected to the office Internet.
+Usually the configuration is managed by your ISP (like Comcast or AT\&T) if you’re on your home or wireless Internet, and by your network administrator if you’re connected to the office Internet.
 You can also change the configured DNS resolver your computer talks to yourself.

 ## What do DNS resolvers do?